-All-wheel-drive versions of the V-6 Cherokee are rated at 19 mpg city, 27 mpg highway and 22 mpg combined.
+Fuel economy for the all-wheel-drive versions of the V-6 Jeep Cherokee are rated at 19 mpg city, 27 mpg highway and 22 mpg combined.
 Again, that bests the V-6 version of the Equinox while coming in behind the turbocharged four-cylinder options of the Escape and Forester.
-Off-Road Performance

 This being a new Jeep, the company wanted to make sure journalists put the Trail Rated Trailhawk version through a trail worthy of the badge.
 That we did.

 I took both the four-cylinder and V-6 Trailhawks through more than an hour of trails made of sand, rock and obscenely large rocks that were unlike any off-roading I had done before.
 Incline grades of well more than 30 degrees were common, and the Trailhawk handled them just fine as long as I exhibited deft control of the accelerator.

 There aren’t rock rails on the Trailhawk, which would add even more weight, and a few “crunches” were heard.
 They can be added as a dealer accessory.
 Some journalists’ vehicles showed slight signs of damage along the front lower bumper.

 The fact that an automaker’s vehicles can take on such challenges to earn a “trail rating” isn’t that significant.
 It’s when a relatively untrained driver can step into a Cherokee Trailhawk, drive it for just an hour or so on the road and then simply take it up the side of a giant boulder without any alteration to the vehicle, even tire pressure, that I sit in awe.